 I don't like when I find myself doing a task without knowing the purpose or losing valuable time.
 So I asked myself, "What did I want that first session to accomplish?".

 I wanted it to:

 - Encourage student involvement in their progress in counseling

-I promise this isn't tough and I promise you already do this.
+I promise this isn't tough and you likely already do this.
 Now, I want you to do it with purpose.

 Break out your best get to know you game.
 My favorite was always Jenga paired with get-to-know-you questions.
 You can download these Get-to-Know-You Questions or write them on the blocks.

 This or that questions (e.g., beach or pool, sharks or bears) are great ways to get students to engage and open up in a way that is low-stakes.
-You can also check out my Intro Lunch Bunch resource with a pre-made Get to Know You Card Game.
+You can also check out this Get to Know You Card Game.